anikaagarwal12/cse15l-lab-reports/LabReport4/report4.md

 ---

-Step 6:Running tests to show that they fail
+Step 6: Running tests to show that they fail
 I ran the tests to show that there was an error in the files.
 `javac -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar ListExamples.java ListExamplesTests.java`
 `java -cp .:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar org.junit.runner.JUnitCore ListExamplesTests`